starknet-edu/starknetbook/src/ch02-06-01-connection-script.md

 You will see output details from the devnet.

-## Goerli Testnet
+## Sepolia Testnet

-**Description**: This script connects to the Goerli testnet, reads the latest block number, and retrieves the transaction receipt for a specific transaction hash.
+**Description**: This script connects to the Sepolia testnet, reads the latest block number, and retrieves the transaction receipt for a specific transaction hash.

-For Goerli testnet interactions, create a file named `script_testnet`:
+For Sepolia testnet interactions, create a file named `script_testnet`:

 ```bash
 touch script_testnet